 Spring cleaning happens both inside and out!
 Burning herbal incense in your house is a great way to clear stagnant energy from winter (especially since our doors and windows tend to be shut tight during that time).

 On an energetic level, “leftover” or stagnant energy in a space can affect our mental state, clarity of thoughts, and overall vitality.
-On a physiologic level, smudging with herbs can actually help purify the quality of air in our houses, reducing the number of bacteria, viruses, and airborne pathogens (Nautiyal et al., 2007).
-This is especially helpful as we emerge from a rampant cold and flu season this year!
-Burning herbal incense is a simple and clarifying way to revitalize your health this spring.
+On a physiologic level, burning herbal incense may help purify the quality of air in our houses, including reducing some airborne bacteria counts (Nautiyal et al., 2007).

 Using herbal incense is a somewhat intuitive practice, so allow yourself to get creative with the herbs you choose.
 Here are a few to draw from that are known to have beneficial effects in clearing energy and purifying the air quality overall: juniper, cedar (Cedrus spp.), rosemary (Rosmarinus officinalis), lavender (Lavandula officinalis), copal (Protium copal), mugwort (Artemisia vulgaris), thyme (Thymus vulgaris), lemon balm (Melissa officinalis), hyssop (Hyssopus officinalis), and yarrow (Achillea millefolium).